paulcrowski/ToDoList/README.md

-ToDoList made in JS with help tematreehouse course
+ToDoList made in JS with help tematreehouse course.
+Add event, edit event, delete it or change to done!